Degree Programs in Humanities and Social Sciences

 The examinee’s numbers of successful applicants will be posted on this website.

 An acceptance letter will be sent to successful applicants on the same day by registered mail.

-- Enrollment Procedure Guidelines (including forms to be submitted before entrance) will be sent out to successful applicants.
-Follow the directions in the Guidelines.
+- An enrollment packet (which contain documents to be submitted before entrance) will be sent to successful applicants.

 Note: Successful applicants should notify us in advance if they are moving to a new permanent address before the date above or if they will be away for an extended period around the time the Guidelines are expected to be delivered.